Causes of Hair Loss

 - Thinning at the top of your head

 - Patchy bald spots across your scalp

 - Hair loss in multiple areas of your body

 - Loose hair, including shedding or more hair than usual in your brush

 If you notice any of these symptoms for a prolonged period of time, visit your doctor.
 They can perform a medical health evaluation to help determine the cause of your hair loss.
-Our team can work alongside your medical practitioner to further pinpoint the cause and find the most effective treatment options.
+The team at our Atlanta office can work alongside your medical practitioner to further pinpoint the cause and find the most effective treatment options.